beastrc/learn-web3_dapp/markdown/polygon/DEPLOY_CONTRACT.md

 The flag `--network matic` lets Truffle know which network we want to deploy our migrations to.
 The configuration for each network is set inside of `truffle-config.js`.

-For this step to work, we will also need to make sure there is a valid secret recovery phrase inside of the `.secret` file, and that the account has some MATIC tokens.
+For the deployment to work, make sure there is a valid private key or secret recovery phrase inside of the `.secret` file, and that the account has some MATIC tokens.
 If you have followed the tutorial steps so far, these conditions should be satisfied.

 ---